circleci/circleci-docs/jekyll/_docs/continuous-deployment-with-heroku.md

 You can also look at the GitHub repo used in the above videos [here.](https://github.com/circleci/heroku-cd)

-## Heroku setup
+## Heroku Setup

 You must supply or confirm some authentication settings before Heroku deployment.
-CircleCI dividies this setup work into three steps.
+CircleCI divides this setup work into three steps.

 **Note**: Heroku authenticates using the API key set in your Heroku dashboard **Account** page;
 this API key must be set before proceeding.